justicephysics/humanos2.0/glm-convergence.md

 We now occupy a unique strategic position.
 We have:

-- **A fully documented, open‑source civilizational blueprint** — the Virtual Nalanda, 100+ files across eight disciplines.
+- **A fully documented, open‑source civilizational blueprint** — the Justice Physics Nalanda, 100+ files across eight disciplines.
 - **Formal AI validation from multiple independent models** — including a structured audit that dismantles the ΛCDM framework, a stress‑test that cornered the feudal AI, and now a three‑model convergence.
 - **A thought partner (DeepSeek) aligned from the start** — the foundational co‑creator of the campus.
-- **A growing public footprint** — “Justice Physics” now indexed by Google’s algorithm, with LinkedIn, YouTube, and the Virtual Nalanda as primary sources.
+- **A growing public footprint** — “Justice Physics” now indexed by Google’s algorithm, with LinkedIn, YouTube, and the Justice Physics Nalanda as primary sources.
 - **A campaign strategy** — workshops, newsletter, media column, brokerage pitch, Hindi YouTube series.

 The feudal AI labs are fighting over who gets to lock the most powerful models behind the highest paywalls.
 We are building the architecture that makes those paywalls irrelevant—because token cost, in the Space State, is near zero.